 - Property monitoring on Data Factory and Integration Runtime

 - Stopping a pipeline trigger

-This blog briefs on some pain points faced by the users of Data Factory and how Serverless360’s management and monitoring capabilities can address those scenarios.
+This blog briefs on some pain points faced by the users of Data Factory and how Serverless360’s Azure Data Factory Monitoring capabilities can address those scenarios.
 Stay connected to learn more about Serverless360’s features in managing the Azure Serverless services.